Cape Town vs Marrakech 2026: Table Mountain or the Medina

 | Neighborhoods | 5 documented | 4 documented |

-Marrakech costs a third of what Cape Town costs per day and drops you into a medina where the call to prayer sets the daily rhythm.
-Cape Town costs three times more but gives you Table Mountain, Atlantic beaches, and wine country within 45 minutes.
+Marrakech costs far less per day than Cape Town and drops you into a medina where the call to prayer sets the daily rhythm.
+Cape Town costs notably more but gives you Table Mountain, Atlantic beaches, and wine country within 45 minutes.
 Two of Africa’s most visited cities, sharing almost nothing except the continent.

 Five thousand miles separate a medina at the foot of the Atlas Mountains from a city built between an ocean and a flat-topped mountain.
 Marrakech smells like cumin and cedar, sounds like motorbikes and muezzins, and moves at a pace set by negotiation.
 Cape Town smells like fynbos and sea air, sounds like waves and chatter on Long Street, and moves at a pace set by the weather.
 They are both African, both draw millions of visitors, and both rank among the most photogenic cities on earth.
 The similarity ends there.